arizalsandi/vagrant-multiple-webserver/README.md

 # Vagrantfile Multiple Webserver

 ## Planning
-We given some case by act as sysadmin in PT SAMEHADA and we need to create some topology and implement that topology at our on-premise server regarding to web application that have been made by programmers using automation shell script
+We given some case by act as sysadmin in PT SAMEHADA and we need to create some topology and implement that topology at our on-premise server regarding to web application that have been made by programmers

 ## Goals
 - Understand the topology that you have been created